Amanda Ross (television executive): Impact & Contributions

-Despite challenging times in the UK TV industry and the fact that Cactus remains a small true independent production company, under Amanda and Simon's leadership it has consistently ranked in the top ten producers to the BBC & ITV by volume.
+Under Amanda and Simon's leadership, Cactus ranked among the top ten suppliers of programming to the BBC & ITV by volume, according to industry reports.

 In a recent Broadcast Independent Survey 2023, Cactus was ranked as the fourth biggest supplier to the BBC and the fifth biggest supplier to ITV by hours.

 Amanda champions diversity on and off-camera, as is reflected by the range of chefs and presenters that have been featured in the programming she produces.
 Most recently, she secured a commission from ITV for The Chris McCausland Show (2024), the first chat show hosted by a blind person.
 Having featured Chris as a guest on other Cactus shows, Amanda identified his clear star power and pitched his own show to ITV.
 The show was nominated for a TV Choice Award.

 This inclusive approach is also applied to Cactus’ ongoing shows.
 In 2024, Amanda produced the first ever ‘Pride Special’ on Saturday Kitchen, which was positively received by the press.

 Ross oversees all of Cactus' book and writing initiatives, creating and producing a number of major book-based campaigns on TV, including Richard & Judy's Book Club (and associated Summer Read), the televising of The Galaxy National Book Awards and The Crime Thriller Awards, The Specsavers TV Book Club, The Zoe Ball Book Club and Between The Covers.
 In 2007 her book choices accounted for more than 26 per cent of all books sold in the UK, reportedly boosting the publishing trade by over £200 million.